shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 - A flexibility order is definite and binding once it has been placed.
 - The DSO chooses which flexibility offers it accepts to solve the congestion.
 In this regard, it is not obligatory for the DSO to start with the offer that has the lowest price.
-The DSO has the freedom to assess the balance between the price and quality9 of the flexibility offered in both long-term contracts and short-term offers.
+The DSO has the freedom to assess the balance between the price and quality[^9] of the flexibility offered in both long-term contracts and short-term offers.
 - Bidding takes place at congestion point level, making every congestion point a local flexibility market.
 - The DSO sends a flexibility request when the result of the grid safety analysis indicates possible congestion.
 - A flexibility order is linked to a flexibility offer and a baseline for settlement purposes.

+[^9]: For example, it is desirable for the DSO to procure flexibility that moves energy use from a moment in time of high load to a moment in time of very low load, rather than procuring flexibility that moves energy use from a moment in of high load to a moment in time at which the maximum of the distribution capacity is almost reached.

 UFTP has two optional structures in the trading messages: